magento/merchdocs/src/catalog/product-price-group.md

 ![]({% link images/images/storefront-price-group.png %}){: .zoom}
 _Customer Group Discount_

-## Pricing benefits for a group of Magento 2 customers
+## Benefits of using group pricing

     - Suitable for wholesale buyers

-    - Invite customers to upgrade their customer group to take advantage of discounts
+    - Incentive for customers to upgrade their customer group to take advantage of discounts

     - Targeted marketing campaigns

-    - Reward loyal customers, thereby building trust and credibility
+    - Build trust and credibility by rewarding loyal customers

 ## Set up a group price